InjectiveLabs/injective-chain-releases/guides/sync-node.md

 ```

 ### Step 6
-Continue syncing to the latest block
+Continue syncing to the latest block.

 ```
 injectived start